zeek/zeek/doc/frameworks/broker.rst

 =====================

-By default, endpoints do not restrict the message topics that it sends to peers and do not restrict what message topics and data store identifiers get advertised to peers.
-These are the default :bro:see:`Broker::EndpointFlags` supplied to :bro:see:`Broker::enable`.
+By default, endpoints do not restrict the message topics that it sends to peers.
+This is the default :bro:see:`Broker::EndpointFlags` supplied to :bro:see:`Broker::enable`.

 If not using the ``auto_publish`` flag, one can use the :bro:see:`Broker::publish_topic` and :bro:see:`Broker::unpublish_topic`